dmamills/stylish/README.md

 ### cache

-stylish also maintains an internal cache to prevent duplication of classes. when stylish is invoked, the style object is stringifed, and then a hash code is generated from that string.
+Stylish also maintains an internal cache to prevent duplication of classes. when Stylish is invoked, the style object is stringifed, and then a hash code is generated from that string.

 there are two helper functions exposed that deal with this cache.
 They are mostly used internally for testing.